 By implementing active community engagement initiatives in your city, you will be gaining the ability to accurately measure the public?s wishes, needs, and opinions.
 With a better understanding of what it is that residents truly want, the city can pour more focus and allocated funds into the projects that matter the most.
 Furthermore, if people are given the opportunity to have a say in government projects, they are less likely to be unsatisfied with the project outcomes.

 Community engagement works as a way to establish trust within a municipality.
 When residents see their government actively seeking out citizen participation, they feel heard and understand that their voices matter.
-This mutual trust on behalf of elected officials and their constituents helps to bring down levels of political apathy, and in turn boosts community?s senses of political efficacy.
+This mutual trust on behalf of elected officials and their constituents helps to bring down levels of political apathy, and in turn boosts community?s senses of political efficacy (an indicator used in political science to measure confidence levels of citizens).
 In other words, by asking your citizens to participate, you are letting them know that you are there for them.